-Per- and poly-fluoroalkyl substances (PFAS) are manufactured chemicals that are used in products that are resistant to heat, grease and water and include perfluorooctane sulfonate (PFOS), perfluoroctanic acid (PFOA) and perflourohexane sulfonate (PFHxS).
+Per- and poly-fluoroalkyl substances (PFAS) are manufactured chemicals used in products that resist heat, oil, stains and water.

 PFAS have been used in Australia and around the world in many common household products and specialty applications, including: